AnlessXtha/Redux_Basics/README.md

 4. Accessibility Attributes:

    - Uses aria-label attributes for accessibility by providing a label for each button.

 5. Redux Connection:

-   -Connects the component to the Redux store by using useSelector to access the counter state and useDispatch to dispatch actions.
+   - Connects the component to the Redux store by using useSelector to access the counter state and useDispatch to dispatch actions.

 In summary, this component serves as a simple UI for displaying and interacting with a counter value managed by Redux.
 Users can increment, decrement, or increase the count by a specific amount using the provided buttons.
 The component is connected to the Redux store to ensure state management and updates.